gvwilson/fiction/iffy/index.md

 as the twin or clone beside her revved the motors in her shoulders.
 "Well this ain't Bharati,"
 the *Taroona*'s captain said to the sergeant.
-"Contract says we're on for mindin' everythin' we hauled down from Taz 'til Halley core tells us otherways, so whatever happened here is on us t' fix."
+"Contract says we're to mind everythin' we hauled down from Taz 'til Halley core tells us otherways, so whatever happened here is on us t' fix."